garyjohnson/fakery/README.md

 fakery
 ======

-Removing the ceremony and confusion around using fudge mocks with nose tests in Python.
+Trying to make fudge mocks in Python easier.